approvals/approvals.github.io/faq/index.md

 **Q: What is the testing circle?**

-The Testing Circle is the normal everyday pattern I used while doing TDD/BDD.
-Read [the Blog here](http://blog.approvaltests.com/2012/05/testing-circle.html).
+The Testing Circle is the everyday pattern I used while doing TDD/BDD.
+Read [the Blog here](http://approvaltests.blogspot.com/2012/05/testing-circle.html).